ConservationInternational/cplus-plugin/docs/user/manual/calculation-and-formula.md

 &emsp;&emsp;&nbsp;&nbsp;&nbsp; *n* is the number of carbon rasters.

-- The results from the above calculation are normalized to create the normalized NCS Weighted Carbon layer
+- The results from the above calculation are normalised to create the normalised NCS Weighted Carbon layer
-- A normalized raster's pixel values range from 0 to 1
+- A normalised raster's pixel values range from 0 to 1
-- Normalization is done as shown in **Equation 2**
+- Normalisation is done as shown in **Equation 2**

 $$
-\operatorname{Normalized NCS weighted carbon} =\frac{value - min}{max - min}
+\operatorname{Normalised NCS weighted carbon} =\frac{value - min}{max - min}
 $$

-*Equation 2: Normalized NCS weighted carbon*
+*Equation 2: Normalised NCS weighted carbon*

 where *value* is the pixel value;